shilad/geo-provenance/README.md

 ### Using this Library

+TODO BEFORE OFFICIAL RELEASE:
-Warning: Ability to code new URLs awaiting whois scripts from Dave Musicant.
+* Incorporate whois scripts from Dave so we can accommodate new domains
+* Figure out which Python dependencies need to be installed.
+* Complete my documentation once this is done.

 ### The GeoProv198 Dataset